space-station-os/demo_sarj_power_generation/README.md

 ### Power generation
 Shade of the space station by the earth is simulated.
 And SAP angle to the sun is calculated.
 If the space station is not in shade by the earth, its SAP can generate power.
 Its amount depends on the SAP angle to the sun.
+The angle between the normal vector of the solar cell and the vector in the sun direction is $$\theta$$.
+The amount of power generated is proportional to $$\cos(\theta)$$, with a maximum value of max_generated_power when $$\theta=0$$ degrees.

 ## Parameters
 Space station parameters: